-- Preconditions that must hold for the activity to be appropriate and to be triggered, for example, house.keeping.module CONNECTED.TO data.handling.subassembly; - Effects (and side effects) of using the activity, for example, tm-tc-loc INTEGRATED.IN house.keeping.module; - Constraints, including time and resources, for example, the activity requires two electricians for three days; - The activity itself, such as its objectives, documentation, etc.
+- preconditions which must hold for the activity to be appropriate and to be triggered, e.g. house.keeping.module CONNECTED.TO - data.handling.subassembly - effects (and side effects) of using the activity, e.g. tm-tc-loc INTEGRATED.IN house.keeping.module - constraints, including time and resources, e.g. the activity requires two electricians for three days - the activity itself such as its objectives, documentation, etc.

 An activity is generally regarded as a plan fragment in its own right.
-Hence, there may be partially ordered activities contained within the description.
-However, the planning system assumes responsibility for completing the partial-order description of the final plan.
-These descriptions are also generally parameterised, generic descriptions that are instantiated at the time of use.
+Hence there may be partially ordered activities contained within the description.
+However the planning system assumes responsibility for completing the partial order description of the final plan.
+These descriptions are also generally parameterised, generic descriptions which are instantiated at the time of use.
 This offers flexibility and assists with a least commitment approach to planning and scheduling.

 Resources have been categorized along two dimensions.
-First, according to predefined resource classes, for example, GSE, manpower, test facilities, money, etc. Second, according to the nature of the resource, that is, shared or consumable.
-Resources are shared if their availability must be specified as a function of time, for example, manpower.
-Resources are consumable if there is an initial stockpile available that can only be depleted by activities in the plan, for example, money.
+First, according to predefined resource classes, e.g. GSE, manpower, test facilities, money, etc. Secondly, according to the nature of the resource, i.e. shared or consumable.
+Resources are shared if their availability must be specified as a function of time, e.g. manpower.

+Resources are consumable if there is an initial stockpile available which can only be depleted by activities in the plan, e.g. money.